 Increasing uptake of healthy practices and service utilization

 Engaging communities – Social mobilization and community engagement played an enormous role in curbing the Ebola outbreak.
 During the height of the outbreak in Liberia, HC3 adapted the community engagement tool, Bridges of Hope, to raise awareness and stimulate action in communities.
-This tool has since been adapted to engage communities on a variety of health and social issues, and ongoing activities in Sierra Leone and Guinea are also engaging families, community leaders, community volunteers and community-based health workers to take control over health in their community.
+This tool has since been adapted to engage communities on a variety of health and social issues, and activities in Sierra Leone and Guinea engaged families, community leaders, community volunteers and community-based health workers to take control over health in their community.

 For further information on the activities in the countries where HC3 has been doing response, recovery, rebuilding and preparedness work, see the country pages for: Liberia, Sierra Leone, Guinea, Guinea Bissau and Cote d’Ivoire.